Survey bots are a great way to quickly and easily send surveys to your staff and workforce to find out how they feel about certain topics or issues.

 To set up automated reminders you can use Drip Campaigns, where a user can decide when they would like to be reminded about the survey and the bot pushes them the reminder.
 The user gets put into a segment and can choose to be reminded after a few hours or a few days, see here for more information on Drip Campaigns.

 To monitor the flow and to see if there are any points where users drop off, take a look at Message Journeys to create message funnels.
-Be sure to monitor the progress of your survey in the platform Analytics and Message Engagement.
+Be sure to monitor the progress of your survey in the platform Analytics and Most Sent Messages.
 Analytics show the overall user and message activity.
 Message Engagements, show a list of messages and the number of message interactions for each one.